pedroamarall/rest-builder/databases/README.md

 	1. Type ***mysql -h127.0.0.1 -uroot -p***.
 This command works.
 Why does this work?
 As a clue, type ***d ps*** to list all the running Docker containers.

+## PostgreSQL

+1. PostgreSQL is an alternative to MySQL.

-1. Repeat the MySQL tutorial but for PostgreSQL and send the instructor your tutorial.
+1. Repeat the PostgreSQL tutorial, but for MySQL.